 - Fat – Stirring in butter or cream can soften the salty edge without significantly altering the taste.

-For more quick fixes, consider reading how to reduce sodium in canned chili.
+Consider reading how to reduce sodium in canned chili for quick fixes.

 5. How Do Professional Chefs Fix Over-Salted Dishes?